TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

         Default entries of Pagetree Overview

-    By using `PageTsConfig` it is now possible to change the available fields and add additional entries to the selectbox.
+    By using page TsConfig it is now possible to change the available fields and add additional entries to the select box.

     Next to using a list of fields from the `pages` table you can add counters for records in a given table by prefixing a table name with `table_` and adding it to the list of fields.